wlydlut/C2F-DFT/Deraining/README.md

 1. Download the pre-trained [model](https://drive.google.com/drive/folders/18dVkwv9WUBXMaCLtsuzA4TYURDtW_DxG) and place it in `./pretrained_models/`

 2. Testing
+   Modify the path where the project is located in the second line of the Deraining/test.py file
     ```
     cd Deraining
     python test.py
     ```

-3. Calculating PSNR/SSIM scores, run
+4. Calculating PSNR/SSIM scores, run

     ```
     python calculate_psnr_ssim.py